specifysystems/lmpy/README.md

     Grady, C. J., Beach, J. H., and Stewart, A. M. (in preparation).
 A parallel, heuristic-based fill method for creating presence-absence matrix randomizations.

-Please see the repository [CITATION.cff](./CITATION.cff) for citing the repository or specify-lmpy tool itself.
+Please see [CITATION.cff](./CITATION.cff) for citing the repository or the specify-lmpy tool itself.

 Tutorials and additional documentation can be found on [The lmpy GitHub pages](https://specifysystems.github.io/lmpy/).